viewsources/viewsources.github.io/_posts/2015-05-28-moving-towards-performance.md

 duration: '01:04:39'
 ---

-Tim and Charles talk about how the built the [Viewsources](https://viewsourc.es/) site and worked with performance in mind.
+Tim and Charles talk about how they built the [Viewsources](https://viewsourc.es/) site and worked with performance in mind.

 - [Viewsources](https://viewsourc.es/)
 - [Caddy Server](http://caddyserver.com/)